Archetypal branding provides a powerful framework for understanding people’s motivations and behaviours.

 Branding archetypes speak to your customers’ primary motivations that ultimately lead to engagement and trust, which is the foundation of a deep and lasting relationship between your brand and your consumers.

-When you know what archetype your ideal customer identifies with and even more importantly – what archetype is closest to your company’s mission, you can create marketing materials and branding that resonates with them and feels authentic to you.
+Knowing which archetype your ideal customer identifies with and which archetype is closest to your company’s mission, you can create marketing material and branding that resonates with them while remaining authentic to yourself.

-When your brand focuses on one archetype (reflected coherently in your words, colors and shapes used, etc.) that is used consistently across all of your platforms, your customers will instantly recognize it and accept it as their own over time (think Apple, Nike, and Google for example).
+When your brand focuses on one archetype (reflected coherently in your words, colors and shapes used, etc.) and uses it consistently across all of your platforms, your customers will instantly recognize it and accept it as their own over time.
+This archetype is reflected through your choice of words, colors, and shapes (think of companies like Apple, Nike, and Google).

 Archetypal messages are deeply ingrained in all of us, meaning you can cut through the noise faster and more efficiently by using them as your main marketing logic.
 It’s undoubtedly your competitive advantage!

 To make it a bit more comprehensive, all 12 archetypes are organized according to motivational theory*.
-Basic human instincts (drives) can be grouped into 4 clusters, positioned along two axes (see photo below).
-They serve like a compass going from order/stability/control to change/risk/mastery and from independence/self-actualization to belonging/community.
+Basic human instincts (drives) can be grouped into 4 clusters, positioned along 2 axes (see image below).
+They serve like a compass going from order/stability/control, change/risk/mastery, independence/self-actualization and to belonging/community.

-This means most of us want to be liked and to belong, but at the same time go our own way and be individuals.
+This means most of us want to be liked and feel belonged, but at the same time go our own way as individuals.
 These are our profound human desires, pulling us in opposite directions.
-Yet, one prevails, either because there is unfulfilled yearning for it, or because it’s familiar.
+Yet, one prevails, either because there is unfulfilled yearning for it or familiarity.

 This is how we are wired, and your customers think no differently.
 The sooner you embrace that and start incorporating it into your business strategy, the sooner you will start attracting your ideal audience.